 Due to the complexity and importance of the process, DCS has established practice guidance to aid OYCMs in the case management of youth transitioning out of foster care.
-Youths with disabilities transition plan and learning plan should address the OYS outcome measures tailored to a youth's developmental needs.
+Youths with disabilities' transition and learning plans should address the OYS outcome measures tailored to their developmental needs.

-Youth who have a disability and developmental needs shall receive additional services and information that meet their specific needs.
-Services include but are not limited to reviewing eligibility for continued Medicaid, SSI benefits based on disability rules for adults, helping youth apply for SSI, and other special needs adult benefits and services a youth may be eligible for.
+Youth with disabilities and developmental needs shall receive additional services and information to meet their needs.
+Services include but are not limited to reviewing eligibility for continued Medicaid and SSI benefits based on disability rules for adults, helping youth apply for SSI, and other special needs adult benefits and services a youth may be eligible for.